benedictdebrah/Data-Challenge/README.md

 Q1.
 You're intentionally free to present any metrics you think could be interesting for the Finance department.
 Financial numbers should be presented in CAD.

-The outcome of this task will be a link to your dashboard.

 Thank you!